Édouard Jean Baptiste Milhaud: Napoleonic Wars

-His performance brought him to the attention of Napoleon Bonaparte, and having already been awarded the Légion d'honneur, on 10 March he was made a Count of the Empire.
-From 1808 until 1811, he fought in the Peninsular War.
+His superb performance brought him to the attention of Napoleon Bonaparte who personally congratulated him, and having already been awarded the Légion d'honneur, on 10 March he was made a Count of the Empire.
+From 1808 until 1811, he fought in the Peninsular War, where his tactical skill, insistence on discipline and effective counter-insurgency methods, resulted in one of the most consistently successful records of any French commander in that conflict.

-Milhaud was placed in command of several regiments of Dragoons and first saw significant action at the Battle of Gamonal and then at the Battle of Almonacid.
-November, 1809, in the lead up to the Battle of Ocaña, the cavalry of Milhaud and Paris, made up of eight regiments, numbering almost 3,000 men, riding at the head of the French army, crossed the Tagus river at Aranjuez and engaged four divisions of horsemen under Manuel Freire de Andrade, over 4,000 sabres, moving at the head of Areizaga's column.
+Upon his arrival in Spain, Milhaud was placed in command of several regiments of Dragoons and first saw significant action at the Battle of Gamonal and then at Ciudad Real where he seized a vital bridge crossing.
+Milhaud continued to see action at Talavera, and at the Battle of Almonacid, when his cavalry outflanked the Spanish left.
+In November, 1809, in the lead up to the Battle of Ocaña, the cavalry of Milhaud and Paris, made up of eight regiments, numbering almost 3,000 men, riding at the head of the French army, crossed the Tagus river at Aranjuez and engaged four divisions of horsemen under Manuel Freire de Andrade, over 4,000 sabres, moving at the head of Areizaga's column.
 The French cavalry swept the Spanish from the field, inflicting hundreds of casualties and then proceeded to take part in the main battle on November 19, which resulted in a crushing Spanish defeat.
 According to Oman (1908), "the collision of Milhaud and Freire brought about the largest cavalry fight which took place during the whole Peninsular War".

-He continued to lead his units in 1810, winning fame for crushing a gang of guerrillas led by Juan Martín Díez and inflicting a stinging defeat on Joaquín Blake at Baza.
+During the French occupation of Andalusia and Granada beginning in early 1810, Milhaud led his division to victory at Alcalá la Real, Antequera, and at Almanzora, before proceeding to inflict a stinging defeat on Joaquín Blake at Baza.
+Another one of Milhaud's achievements around this time was crushing a formidable gang of guerrillas led by Juan Martín Díez.
 In July 1811, as part of Marshal Soult's Army of the South, Milhaud served at the head of 1,595 Dragoons in General Sebastiani's IV Corps.
+Napoleon was impressed by Milhaud's performance in the Peninsular War and made him a Grand Officer of the Legion of Honor.

 Milhaud returned to France in July, 1811, with the permission of his commander Jean-de-Dieu Soult.
 In November 1811 he was put on disability but in June 1812 he was recalled to active service and made commandant of the 25th military division.
-During the invasion of Russia, he became for a short time the military commandant of Moscow.
+During the invasion of Russia, he was attached to the imperial headquarters and became for a short time the military commandant of Moscow.

+Cuirassiers of Milhaud's IV Cavalry Corps break the Prussian center at Ligny.